neoforged/.github/primers/1.21.2/index.md

         - `getNearest` - Returns the nearest direction given some XYZ coordinate, or the fallback direction if no direction is nearer.
         - `getUnitVec3` - Returns the normal unit vector.
         - `$Axis#getPositive`, `getNegative`, `getDirections` - Gets the directions along the axis.
+    - `GlobalPos#isCloseEnough` - Returns whether the distance from this position to another block position in a dimension is within the given radius.
     - `HolderLookup$Provider`
         - `listRegistries` - Returns the registry lookups for every registry.
         - `allRegistriesLifecycle` - Returns the lifecycle of all registries combined.
     - `HolderSet#isBound` - Returns whether the set is bound to some value.
     - `Registry$PendingTags#size` - Gets the number of tags to load.
+    - `Vec3i#distChessboard` - Gets the maximum absolute distance between the vector components.
 - `net.minecraft.core.component`
     - `DataComponentHolder#getAllOfType` - Returns all data components that are of the specific class type.
     - `DataComponentPredicate`